RobiPaul7248/Machine-Intelligence-CMPE67701.2231-/Results/Read.md

-the folder contains the images utlized for this report
+This folder contains the images utilized for this report